+61 2 4924 8000 Login

 Back to top

-17. What is the 5 Year International Medical Graduate (IMG) Scheme?
+17. What is the 5 Year International Medical Graduate (IMG) Recruitment Scheme?

-The 5 Year International Medical Graduate Scheme (also known as the 5 Year Scheme) offers reductions to the 10 Year Moratorium to International Medical Graduates (IMGs) who work in locations which are the most difficult to fill.
+The 5 Year IMG Recruitment Scheme (also known as the 5 Year Scheme) offers reductions to the 10 Year Moratorium to International Medical Graduates (IMGs) who work in locations which are the most difficult to fill.
 IMGs applying to join this program must gain Fellowship of a specialist General Practice College and Australian permanent residency by the end of their program to meet the requirements of the Scheme.
 More information.

 Back to top